eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 The ``safety-margin`` property is shared between the SQL and MCAP outputs and is configured in the ``output`` section.
 This parameter reserves a buffer of free disk space, ensuring that at least ``safety-margin`` bytes remain available to prevent the system from running out of memory.
 This applies regardless of whether one or both recorders are enabled.
 By default, the safety margin is set to ``10MB``.

-MCAP Recorder Behavior
+Output-Specific Behavior
-""""""""""""""""""""""
+""""""""""""""""""""""""

+Both limits are interpreted differently by each output.

-If the ``max-size`` is greater than the ``max-file-size``, the |ddsrecorder| will create multiple files, each with a size up to the value of ``max-file-size``, until the total size reaches ``max-size``.
+For the MCAP recorder, if the ``max-size`` is greater than the ``max-file-size``, the |ddsrecorder| will create multiple files, each with a size up to the value of ``max-file-size``, until the total size reaches ``max-size``.

-SQL Recorder Behavior
-"""""""""""""""""""""

 For the SQL recorder:

-- The database is always stored in a single file.
+* The database is always stored in a single file.
-- **Both ``max-file-size`` and ``max-size`` control the same parameter, i.e., total size of the database**.
-This is why setting just one of them is sufficient as the other will be automatically set to the same value.
-If both are set to different values, an error will be returned.
+* The fields ``max-file-size`` and ``max-size`` control the same parameter: the total size of the database.
+  Setting just one of them is sufficient, as the other is automatically set to the same value.

-Default Behavior
-""""""""""""""""

-By default:
-- ``max-file-size`` is unlimited (``0B``).
-- ``max-size`` is equal to ``max-file-size``, which means the |ddsrecorder| creates a single output file of unlimited size.

-Resource Limits Configuration Rules
-"""""""""""""""""""""""""""""""""""
+  If both are set to different values, an error is returned.

+Disk-Space Allocation Rules
+"""""""""""""""""""""""""""

 The relation between ``max-size`` and ``size-tolerance`` introduces resource limits that dictate memory usage.
 The behavior depends on the enabled recorders: